 As a condition of acceptance, final versions of all papers must adhere to the new ACM Small format.
 The page limits for final versions of papers will be increased to ensure that authors have space to respond to reviewer comments and mandatory revisions.

-Authors of accepted submissions will be required to agree to one of the three ACM licensing options: copyright transfer to ACM; retaining copyright but granting ACM exclusive publication rights; or open access on payment of a fee.
+Authors of accepted submissions will be required to agree to one of the three ACM licensing options: open access on payment of a fee (recommended, and SIGPLAN can cover the cost as described next); copyright transfer to ACM; or retaining copyright but granting ACM exclusive publication rights.
 Further information about ACM author rights is available from http://authors.acm.org.

 At least one author of each accepted submissions will be expected to attend and present their paper at the conference.
 The schedule for presentations will be determined and shared with authors after the full program has been selected.
 Presentations will be videotaped and released online if the presenter consents.

 Authors of papers that are conditionally accepted in the first phase of the review process will be encouraged (but not required) to submit supporting materials for Artifact Evaluation.
-These items will then be reviewed by a committee, separate from the program committee, whose task is to assess how the artifacts support the work described in the associated paper.
+These items will then be reviewed by an Artifact Evaluation Committee, separate from the paper Review Committee, whose task is to assess how the artifacts support the work described in the associated paper.
 Papers that go through the Artifact Evaluation process successfully will receive a seal of approval printed on the papers themselves.
-Authors of accepted papers will be encouraged to make the supporting materials publicly available upon publication of the proceedings, for example, by including them as “source materials” in the ACM Digital Library.
+Authors of accepted papers will be encouraged to make the supporting materials publicly available upon publication of the papers, for example, by including them as “source materials” in the ACM Digital Library.
 An additional seal will mark papers whose artifacts are made available, as outlined in the ACM guidelines for artifact badging.